With her distinctive ice maiden delivery, Claudia Brücken is the undoubted queen of cinematic avant pop.

 Available on the soundtrack album ‘L.A.
 Noire’ (V/A) via Rockstar Games

 CLAUDIA BRÜCKEN One Summer Dream (2012)

-Although this Andy McCluskey / Karl Bartos co-write first appeared in 1993 on the ELEKTRIC MUSIC album ‘Esperanto’, Paul Humphreys completely reworked ‘Kissing The Machine’ from scratch for OMD.
+Although this co-write by Andy McCluskey and Karl Bartos first appeared in 1993 on the ELEKTRIC MUSIC album ‘Esperanto’, Paul Humphreys completely reworked ‘Kissing The Machine’ from scratch for OMD.
 “Paul had the idea of asking Claudia to do the vocal in the middle eight” remembered McCluskey, “but I suggested we start it with the ‘I want you to want me – I need you to need me…’ bit through a vocoder and went ‘y’know, could you ask Claudia to do it in German as well?’!”
 The result was electronic magic.

 The biggest surprise musically on Brücken’s third solo album ‘Where Else…’ was her adoption of the acoustic guitar.
 Working with producer John Owen Williams whose credits also included BLANCMANGE, the songs dealt with the subjects of “emotion, beginnings, endings, past life and future hopes”.
-Almost like ABBA meeting MORRISSEY in a lush organic backdrop, ‘Time To Make Changes’ very much reflected her personal mindset following the end of her relationship with Paul Humphreys.
+Almost like ABBA meeting THE SMITHS in a lush organic backdrop, ‘Time To Make Changes’ very much reflected her personal mindset following the end of her relationship with Paul Humphreys.

 Available on the CLAUDIA BRÜCKEN album ‘Where Else…’ via Cherry Red Records

 For further information on the upcoming projects of Claudia Brücken, please visit her official website and Facebook page